author

 Priors provide little or no lift when:

 • The prediction is driven by content, not organizational structure.
 GL code assignment depends on what the invoice describes (the GL code number often appears in the description text), not on who is involved.
-Adding basedOn=["role","department"] has zero effect on GL Code accuracy.
+Adding basedOn=["role","department"] adds little to GL Code accuracy.

 • The target has low cardinality.
 With only ~10 acceptor candidates per company, even basic approaches can learn the distribution.
-Priors barely help, and LightGBM outperforms Aito on this target.
+Priors help less than on processor, and LightGBM outperforms Aito on this target.

 • Data is abundant.
-At 100K rows, the prior advantage narrows to 3.5pp for processor and disappears entirely for GL Code.
-This is by design — the Bayesian shrinkage lets direct evidence dominate as the sample size grows.
+At 100K rows, the prior advantage narrows to within noise for processor and disappears for GL Code, where direct evidence is already strong.
+This is by design: the Bayesian shrinkage lets direct evidence dominate as the sample size grows.

 What does this mean for your application?